Hold onto Your Calculators, Payday Super Changes are Coming in 2026

 But payday super flips this system on its head.
 From July 2026, employers will be required to pay superannuation contributions within seven calendar days of each regular pay cycle.
 Whether you pay your team weekly, fortnightly, or monthly, their super needs to follow the same schedule.

-You might be wondering why these Australian superannuation changes are happening at all.
+You might be wondering why these Australia superannuation changes are happening at all.
 The government has several reasons for pushing through payday superannuation reforms.

 First up: improving retirement outcomes for workers.
-When super sits in quarterly payment cycles, employees often lose track of their contributions.
-With payday super, workers can see their super growing with each pay slip, making retirement planning more transparent.
+When super sits in quarterly payment cycles, employees often lose track of their superannuation contributions.
+With payday super, workers can see their retirement savings growing with each pay slip, making retirement planning more transparent.

 The numbers tell the story.
 A 25-year-old median income earner could be around $6,000 better off at retirement just by receiving their super payments more frequently rather than quarterly.